huubl/lazyframe/README.md

 LazyframeAdvanced comes with brand-like themes for YouTube and other services.

-### Why Advanced?
+### Why is it advanced?

-The original Lazyframe library is good as it is.
+The original [Lazyframe library](https://github.com/vb/lazyframe) from [Viktor Bergehall](https://github.com/vb) is good as it is.
-But there are some services missing and it still uses the slow scroll event listener.
-We wanted to make some improvements, so we created our own version.
+But there are some things missing, that we needed to, so we created our own deviation.

+####What did we add or are we planning to add:

+* added codepen as a vendor
+* remove vine, as it does not exist anymore
+* use IntersectionObserver instead of the old and slow scroll event listener
+* add aspect ratios for the placeholders
+* make it compatible with a cookie consent banner and only load the frame if consent for a specific vendor cookie is given

 ## Installation Instructions
 1. [Install](#install)